My primary research interests include:

 instrumentation in LLVM.
 You could call it aspect oriented programming ;).
 It's

 focused on analysis though and does come with a significant overhead.

-I'm currently doing my master thesis at the IAIK Secure Systems groups,
+I did my master thesis at the IAIK Secure Systems groups, where I build

 "ANANAS - A Framework For Analyzing Android Applications"